MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

 ## Pushing symbols packages to MyGet

-With [NuGet.org](http://www.nuget.org), the NuGet client automatically recognizes symbols packages and pushes them to the default SymbolSource feed.
+When working with [NuGet.org](http://www.nuget.org), the NuGet client automatically recognizes symbols packages and pushes them to the default SymbolSource feed.
 Since we want to ensure our packages end up on our own feed and securely host debugger symbols, we must explicitly push symbols to the MyGet symbol server.

 The publish workflow to publish the SamplePackage.1.0.0.nupkg to a MyGet feed, including symbols, would be issuing the following two commands from the console (replace the GUID with your MyGet API key):